jnidzwetzki/pg-dev-container/src/extension/99_code_mistake/README.md

 ```

 ### Your task
 Your task is to understand what the `code_mistake` function of the extension is supposed to do, find the bug, and fix it.
-In addition, you should be able to explain why the problem happens with the value `64` and all values before work properly.
+In addition, you should be able to explain why the problem happens with the value `64` and all lower values work properly.